SchmidtWebmedia/grid-for-gridelements/Documentation/Index.rst

 **Community Documentation:**

-   This documentation is community documentation for the TYPO3 extension {extension.name}
+   This documentation is community documentation for the TYPO3 extension Grid for Gridelements

    It is maintained as part of this third party extension.